jlj77/yarn-docu/CONTRIBUTING.md

 ## Running a pod

-Check out **INSTALL.md** for details on build and running a pod.
-Or, if that isn't your bag, we could run one for you: checking our **Our new landing page** for details.
+Check out **INSTALL.md** for details on building and running a pod.
+It's designed to be painless, we promise!
+Or, if that isn't your bag, we could run one for you: checking our **new landing page** for details.

 ## Show us some love!